sonic-net/sonic-mgmt/docs/testbed/sai_quality/DeploySAITestTopologyWithSONiC-MGMT.md

 **Those commands need to be run within a sonic-mgmt docker, or you need to run them within a similar environment.**
 This section of the document described how to build a sonic-mgmt docker https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.VsSetup.md#setup-sonic-mgmt-docker

+(Optional) if your environment is under a proxy to you can setup it in [`absible/group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)

 1. install the sonic image in the DUT(device under test) for example
 ```